dilshankarunarathne/secure-fastapi-template/README.md

 ## Description

-This is the API gateway for student registration and attendance management system.
-This API is built with Python and FastAPI.

-Lecturers and students can use this system for automating the attendance management process.
-Uses face recognition for student identification and attendance management.
-Alternatively, fingerprint recognition and student ID barcode scanning can be used for student identification and attendance management.
+This is a template repository for a FastAPI back-end project.
+It is intended to be used as a starting point for a new project.
+It is configured to be deployed to Heroku.

 ## Installation